connext/documentation/docs/developers/guides/xcall-status.md

 Connextscan will pull up current status of the associated `xcall`.
 This is what it looks like when a transfer is complete.

 <img src="/img/guides/connextscan_complete.png" alt="Connextscan Search"/>

+## XCall Status

+XCalled - transaction has been initiated on origin.
+Executed - funds have been delivered and calldata executed on destination, if applicable. if this happens before Reconciled, then this was a fast path transfer (non-authenticated).
+Reconciled - funds have been reimbursed to routers. if this happens before Executed, then this was a slow path transfer (authenticated).
+CompletedFast - transaction has been Executed and then Reconciled.
+CompletedSlow - transaction has been Reconciled and then Executed.